fellstat/shinyrecap/docs/index.md

 At the second event we count the number of participants, broken down by whether they participated in the first event.
 ```
 V1  count
 Yes 5
 No  10
 ```

 At the third event we count the number of participants, broken down by whether they participated in the first and/or second event.
 ```
 V1  V2  count
 Yes Yes 1
 No  Yes 2
 Yes No  2
 No  No  6
 ```

-Taken together, these three datasets are equivolent to the capture history dataset discussed above. `shinyrecap` provides a user interface to help perform the conversion in format.
+Taken together, these three datasets are equivalent to the capture history dataset discussed above. `shinyrecap` provides a user interface to help perform the conversion in format.

 ![](./images/convert.png)